Accessibility

 Office hours:

-• Monday to Friday, 9am-5pm
+- Monday to Friday, 9am - 5pm

 If you are Deaf or Hard of Hearing or have communication access requirements and need assistance, FRINGE WORLD encourages customers to contact us through the National Relay Service on 133 677 then dial 08 8100 2089 or via relayservice.com.au.
 Please request an accessible call to 'FRINGE WORLD on (08) 9227 6288' when prompted.

-• notifying FRINGE WORLD venues of any access requirements
+- Notifying FRINGE WORLD venues of any access requirements

 Notifying FRINGE WORLD of any access requirements

-When checking out on the website select 'Accessibility' to communicate your access information to the venue staff for a seamless event experience.
+When checking out on the website or app, select 'Accessibility' to share your access requirements with the venue staff for a seamless event experience.
+For example, “I use a powered wheelchair and require a wheelchair space”.

 If you require assistance at the performance venue, we recommend arriving at least 15 minutes prior to your event start time and notifying Front of House staff who will be happy to help.